Dark Sky alternatives for Android weather watchers

 Like Appy Weather, Overdrop has a simple, easy-to-understand interface with a reasonable, if somewhat limited, selection.
 You can see the current weather, hourly weather, and weekly forecast; select a drop-down arrow to get more details.
 However, its main advantage may be that, if you’re a paying customer, you can access 51 different weather widgets — something that widget fans may find worth the price.
 At the time of the review, you could choose between Dark Sky (which, presumably, will be going away soon) or Weather Bit if you used the free version; subscribers can also select AccuWeather.

-Price: Free with ads, $0.99 per month, $2.19 annually, or $7.49 forever.
-The paid options remove ads, unlock additional providers, add 51 widgets, and provide other features.
+Price: Free with ads; Pro version costs $1.49 per month, $3.99 annually, or $9.49 forever.
+The paid options remove ads, add a rain and humidity radar, unlock additional providers, add 51 widgets, and provide other features.

 Permissions: storage, photos / media / files, storage, location, others (receive data from internet, run at startup, prevent device from sleeping, set an alarm, Google Play license check, control vibration, full network access, view network connections).